Roy-Vincent/spur_Gear/README.md

 # Spur_gear_application

-This is a C++ console application developed in Visual studio 2019 which automates the design procedure for designing a pair of spur gears.
+This is a C++ console application developed in Visual studio 2019 which automates the design procedure for a pair of spur gear.
 This is an initial version of the application and it is only integrated with 4 materials and is not well optimised.
 Also a proper UI has not yet been devolped.
 The prerequisite needed for execution are -